kzl5010/JavaScript-Path-Learner/readme.md

 ### Background

 Algorithms Visualization is as the name describes.
-I will be using some basic sorting algorithms like heap, bubble, merge, quick (randomized), radix, and bucket.
-There will be maze solving algorithms like A BFS, DFS, Primm's, Kruskal's, and Dijkstra's.
+There will be maze solving algorithms like A\*, BFS, DFS, Primm's, Kruskal's, and Dijkstra's.
 Depending on how long these take there may or may not be more algorithms.

 There should be some variations of certain algorithms included in the above list.
 The **Functionality & MVP** and **Bonus Features** sections outline the project and future updates.